FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 1. Drag the Change node onto the canvas.
 2. Double-click on the node and set `msg.topic` to the name of the property you want to set for the retrieved data.
 In this context, set `msg.topic` to `'cycle-time'`, which will be the key in the object that we will create.
 3. Drag the Join node onto the canvas.
 Set the mode to manual, with the option to create `msg.payload` using the values of `msg.topic` as keys.
 Set the count to 3 and ensure that the interval for all of the Inject nodes connected to the OPC UA client is the same.
-This ensures that the data is collected and aggregated correctly.
+This ensures that the data is collected and aggregated correctly at the same time.
-4. Connect the Inject node input to the output of the OPC UA client node for the data property name set in the Change node.
-In my context, I have set it for the `cycle-time` data property .
+4. Connect the output of the OPC UA client node (which retrieves the data) to the input of the Change node.
+For example, if I have set the Change node for the 'cycle-time' data property, connect it to the OPC UA client node that retrieves this data.
 5. Connect the output of the change node to the input of join node.
 6. Repeat this process for all of your data properties.